nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 James -r Loves sweets")` API call.

 ![Interactions Inside the Logic Component for the `add -n James -r Loves sweets` Command](images/AddSequenceDiagram.png)

+### [Feature] Editing Persons

+Information about a person can change overtime, and user can edit contacts without having to delete and add a new replacement.

+Edit allows modification of any target field and thus requires just one input parameter to work.
+The updated contact is then displayed in-place of the old one.

+Coupled with flag `--remove`, edit can remove all specified tags from all contacts in displayed list.

+#### Implementation

+* Syntax for editing individual Persons:
+  `edit INDEX [-n NAME] [-a ADDRESS] [-p PHONE] [-b BIRTHDAY] [-e EMAIL] [-t TAG]... [-r REMARK]`

+* Syntax for removing tags for all Persons in displayed list:
+  `edit --remove -t TAG [-t TAG]...`

+*

 ### [Feature] Marking `Event` as Done